difuture-lmu/dsBinVal/paper/paper.md

 __Technical details:__ To ensure the functioning of our package on DataSHIELD, it is constantly unit tested on an active DataSHIELD [test instance](opal-demo.obiba.org).
 The reference, username, and password are available at the [OPAL documentation](opaldoc.obiba.org/en/latest/resources.html) in the "Types" section.

+__State of field:__ To the best of our knowledge, there is no distributed ROC-GLM implementation in `R`.
+Current state-of-the-art techniques require to share sensitive information from the sites and to use existing algorithms such as @pROC for the ROC curve or standard software for the GLM to calculate the ROC-GLM (as stated by @pepe2000interpretation).

 # Acknowledgements

 This work was supported by the German Federal Ministry of Education and Research (BMBF)